Guide to deeming

 Investment decisions should be made taking into account the person's full circumstances.
-While all pensioners and allowees can be expected to hold some savings on an at-call basis, as the amount of savings increases, they can also be expected to have a more diverse portfolio of investments.
+All pensioners and allowees will want to hold some savings that they can access easily.
+However, as their savings increases, they can also be expected to have a more diverse portfolio of investments earning higher returns.
 Many safe and readily available financial products will provide returns the same as or greater than deeming rates.

-The lower deeming rate reflects that many pensioners will generally choose to have some savings in investments with very high accessibility and safety, but which tend to provide relatively low income.
+The lower deeming rate reflects that many pensioners will generally choose to have some savings in investments with very high accessibility and safety, but which tend to provide relatively low returns.

-The higher deeming rate reflects that customers with higher amounts of savings seek higher returns on some of their savings, either by accepting relatively lower accessibility (for example term deposits) or by accepting some more risk (for example shares).
+The higher deeming rate reflects that customers with higher amounts of savings seek higher returns on some of their savings, either by maintaining higher balances, accepting relatively lower accessibility (for example term deposits) or by accepting some more risk (for example shares).